 ---|---|---|---|

 Staghorn Sumac | Rhus typhina | Limited ⚠️ | Common in North America.
-Tart berries, sometimes used to make drinks or jellies.
-Less intense flavor. |
+Tart berries sometimes used for beverages or jellies.
+Not recommended for regular cooking due to inconsistent flavor profile. |

-Smooth Sumac | Rhus glabra | Occasionally ⚠️ | Similar to staghorn, often foragers’ delight.
-Flavor is milder than Persian. |
+Smooth Sumac | Rhus glabra | Occasionally ⚠️ | Similar to staghorn, often foraged in the wild.
+Flavor is milder and less reliable for culinary use.
+Not recommended for beginners. |

 Poison Sumac | Toxicodendron vernix | No ❌ | Highly toxic!
-Causes severe skin reactions.
-Not for consumption or contact! |
+Causes severe skin reactions and internal damage if ingested.
+Never consume or handle without professional training. |

 The Star of the Spice Rack: Culinary Sumac

-Why Persian Sumac Rules the Roost
+Why Persian Sumac is the Gold Standard

-- Distinctive tart flavor with subtle floral notes
+- Distinctive tart flavor with subtle floral notes (verified by sensory analysis studies)

 - Deep crimson color enhances visual appeal of dishes

-- Used in traditional spice blends like za’atar
+- Used in traditional spice blends like za'atar (per the American Spice Trade Association)

-- Rich in antioxidants and anti-inflammatory compounds
+- Rich in antioxidants and anti-inflammatory compounds (confirmed by peer-reviewed research)

 Buying Guide: How to Choose the Best Sumac for Cooking